-Like~\citet{jansen2025matter}, each query is paired with a knowledge cut-off date of the source survey article.
+Like~\citet{jansen2025matter}, each query is paired with a knowledge cut-off date of the source article.

 \paragraph{Query filters.} We aim for queries that are (1)~\emph{standalone}, i.e., understandable by experts without extra decontextualization~\cite{choi2021decontextualization}; and (2)~\emph{low in answer variability}, i.e., different experts are likely to provide similar ratings so that model responses can be more easily scored.
 To enforce these criteria, we use \pipelinemodel to score standaloneness and answer variability of each query on a scale from 1 to 10.
 Queries scoring $<$~7 for standaloneness or $>$~4 for answer variability are removed.\footnote{Thresholds validated by NLP experts on initial dev. data. } Further, we discard queries that have keywords indicating context dependence (e.g., \keyword{the paper}, \keyword{this study}).
 We then remove queries with reference answers that are too short ($<$~800 characters).
 Finally, we re-apply \pipelinemodel to remove queries that are misassigned to a field, which can occur when mining queries from multi-field venues.